 "To the outside observer it seems obvious that Simpson and Huxley simply take for granted the moral values and ideals of Western culture and seek to derive them from some other source than the sources that originally inspired them Greek culture and the Judeo-Christian tradition.
 They are forced to do so because they reject both philosophy and Christianity as incompatible with the positivistic conception of knowledge that informs their thinking."'

-But Nietzsche states that if you give up on the Christian God, then rationally you are incoherent if you still want to hang on to Christian morality.
+But Nietzsche states that if you give up on the Christian God, then rationally you are incoherent if you still want to hang on to shreds of Christian morality.
 In Twilight of the Idols (ix.5) Nietzsche mocks this attitude and comments:

 "G. Eliot.
 They are rid of the Christian God and now believe all the

 more firmly that they must cling to Christian morality.
 That is an English

 consistency; we do not wish to hold it against little moralistic females

 à la Eliot.
 In England one must rehabilitate oneself after every

 little emancipation from theology by showing in a veritably awe-inspiring